Arrhythmia (film)

 Arrhythmia (Аритми́я) is a 2017 Russian drama film directed by Boris Khlebnikov.
-Participant of the contest Kinotavr.
-It was released on 28 September 2017.
-Filmed in Yaroslavl, Russia.
-This is a movie described a paramedic devoted to his patients struggles to make time for his wife who begins to believe his patients are more important to him than she is.
+The film was an entry in the contest Kinotavr, and it released on 28 September 2017.
+The film follows Oleg, a paramedic devoted to his patients.
+Oleg struggles to make time for his wife, who begins to believe his patients are more important to him than she is.

-Oleg is a talented paramedic.
-His ambulance rushes from patient to patient.
-He knows his timely arrival can tip the scales of life and death.
-Each of his professional successes makes the world a little better.
-His main focus is always on doing the impossible.
-The rest — his career, his family, and his own life — can wait.
-Or can they?
-While Oleg is busy saving the lives of strangers, his wife has filed for divorce in despair.
-The new boss at the hospital cares only about statistics and rules.
-Yet Oleg's ambulance still rushes from one call to the next to save another person's life.
-Which is easier: to save others, or to save yourself.

 Plot

 Oleg is a young gifted paramedic.
 He likes to get drunk after each shift.
 His wife Katya, a doctor, works at the hospital emergency department.
 She loves Oleg but is fed up with him caring more about patients than her.
 She tells him she wants a divorce.
 However, they have to remain living together until Oleg finds a new place.
 In the meantime, the new head of Oleg's EMA substation is a cold-hearted manager who's got new strict rules to implement.
 Oleg couldn't care less about the rules - he's got lives to save.
 His attitude gets him in trouble with the new boss.
 The crisis at work coincides with the personal life crisis.
 Caught between emergency calls, alcohol-fueled off-shifts, and search for a meaning in life, Oleg and Katya have to find the binding force that keeps them together.